kfrank/kfrank.github.io/_posts/2014-08-25-everything-looks-the-same.md

 So here we go.

 ##How did we get here?
 If you were designing two or three years ago, you'll remember most homepages had four elements.
-A header, a carousel, a three column section with more content that no one read, and a very large footer with a complete sitemap and contact information
+A header, a carousel, a three column section with more content that no one read, and a very large footer with a complete sitemap and contact information.

 In short, something very similar to this: